-SAVE THE BRITISH FILM INDUSTRY.com urge the UK Government to take a Golden Share in Pinewood Studios and Shepperton Studios to ensure they will never be sold off for the commercial land values which by dint of West London location vastly outweigh the film factory facility for hire value.
+5. SAVE THE BRITISH FILM INDUSTRY.com ideally urge the UK Government to take a Golden Share in Pinewood Studios and Shepperton Studios to ensure their historic lands will never be sold off for the commercial land values which by dint of West London location vastly outweigh the film factory facility for hire value.

 Save The British Film Industry urged The Government in October 2009 to snap up the whole company Pinewood Shepperton plc, then valued on The Stock Market at around £55 million.
 The Lottery Money ring fenced for film making generates this every two years.
 The previous and present Government were too dim to see the opportunity and continue to play Russian Roulette with Pinewood and Shepperton’s future.